Yomguithereal/mnemonist/index-structure.md

 ### #.values

-Creates an iterator over the index's distinct values (will iterate only once over a value even in the case of a complex index).
+Creates an iterator over the index's values.

 ```js
 var index = new Index(function(string) {